Analysis | What’s Behind the Fight Atop India’s Largest Group

 2. What are Mistry and Ratan Tata saying?

 Mistry appealed in court, saying he was unfairly blamed for five unprofitable businesses.
 He accused Ratan Tata of constant interference that left him a “lame duck” chairman.
 His legal gripe, though, was about the way the group was run, including operations at Tata Trusts, a group of philanthropic organizations headed by Ratan Tata that own about 66% of equity in Tata Sons.
 Tata Sons is the holding company for the overall group but is accountable to Tata Trusts.
 Mistry’s family owns 18.4% in Tata Sons.
 For his part, Ratan Tata, the almost-82-year-old patriarch, has previously said Tata Group lost confidence in Mistry and that he was focused on growth by bringing in new leadership.
-Ratan Tata’s representatives couldn’t immediately comment after the court’s Dec.
-18 verdict.
+Ratan Tata’s representatives said the Dec.
+18 order appears to have gone beyond even Mistry’s demands and would be appealed.

 4. Will this fight keep going?